nomanalikhan/react-todo/README.md

 React Todo
 ============

-A minimal example of todo app in ReactJS.
+A small hands on example of a TODO app in ReactJS for Procom.

+Do checkout the presentation [Why React's Awesome!](https://www.slideshare.net/nomanalikk/why-reacts-awesome)

 ### Usage